unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Amphibious_**.
 The frog can breathe air and water.

 **_Standing Leap_**.
-The frog’s long jump is up to 10 feet and its high jump is up to 5 feet, with or without a running start.
+The frog's long jump is up to 10 feet and its high jump is up to 5 feet, with or without a running start.

 A **frog** has no effective attacks.
 It feeds on small insects and typically dwells near water, in trees, or underground.
-The frog’s statistics can also be used to represent a **toad**.
+The frog's statistics can also be used to represent a **toad**.

+\page

 ### Creatures (G-I)